pab-nguyen/pab-nguyen.github.io/_posts/2021-03-20-diemthi-analysis.md

 4. Are there any student that took more than five subjects?  **There was one students who took 9 subjects.
 Most took 6**
 5. Is Nguyen still the most common last name? :D   **It still is**

 If you have anything to suggest, please email me.
-I would love to hear from you
+I would love to hear from you!